briancpark/briancpark/README.md

 # @briancpark
 Hey there!
 My name is Brian, I am a Computer Science Master's Student at College of Engineering, North Carolina State University.
 I studied Computer Science at the University of California, Berkeley.

-I am currently a Software Engineering Intern at Apple!
+I have previously interned at Apple as a Software Engineer!

 At North Carolina State University, I'm part of the [PICTure Research Group](https://research.csc.ncsu.edu/picture/)/[Systems Lab](https://systems.csc.ncsu.edu).